 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?

-7 Problems with Used Office Chairs
+7 Problems with Used Office Chairs in 2022

 - No Manufacturer’s Warranty

 - Shorter Chair Life

 - May Have Hidden Defects